Taq Kasra: Wonder of Architecture: Content

-The 30-minute documentary is filmed in Iraq, Persia/Iran, Canada, Britain, France, Germany, Czech Republic and the United States.
+The 30-minute documentary is filmed in Iraq, Persia/Iran, Canada, Britain, France, Germany, the Czech Republic, and the United States.

 Screenings

 The documentary was premiered in February 2018 at SOAS, London and later screened at various conferences and museums such as the University of Pennsylvania Museum of Archaeology, 8th Conference of 'The Association for the Study of Persianate Societies' (ASPS), Smithsonian Institution's Freer Sackler Galleris of Art in Washington DC, and the National Gallery of Victoria, Melbourne.

-Various North American universities, including the University of Texas and the University of Toronto have streamed the film on their server for educational purposes.
+Various North American universities, including the University of Texas and the University of Toronto, have streamed the film on their server for educational purposes.